JasLee07/JasLee07/README.md

 ## About

-👋 Hi, I'm **Jasmine Lee**!
-I'm currently a student at Smith College studying Computer Science.
-I'm passionate about video game development, with a focus on programming.
-I'm particularly interested in 2D game development but I'm open to collaborating on 3D projects as well.
-I also work as a Student Technology Consultant at Smith College.
+👋 Hello, I'm **Jasmine Lee**!
+I'm currently a student at Smith College studying Computer Science with a focus on video game development.
+I'm passionate about 2D game dev and love programming; I'm currently working on a small 2D platformer!
+I am always looking for internships and opportunities to grow, so feel free to reach out for connecting or other related things.

 - 📍 Location: Northampton, Massachusetts
 - 🎓 Education: B.A in Computer Science, Smith College